Arpita-deb/Event-Database-Management/README.md

 **3. Views:**

-Created 4 Views in the database system that facilitates easy and quick analysis without repeatedly joining multiple tables.
+Created 4 Views in the database system that facilitates easy and quick analysis without repeatedly joining multiple tables

    * dbo.EventDetails - S view combining Event, Venue, Attendee, and Event_Type for quickly retrieving event details with attendee and venue info.